borkdude/deps-infer/README.md

 ## Status

 Proof of concept, subject to change.
+Improvements welcome!

 ## Run